mkirby42/PyISRU/posts/how_long_to_mars_base.md

 Scaling the Outpost

 Settling a sizeable scientific and engineering outpost on Mars will require massive logistical support from Earth.
-To estimate infrastructure needs, I’m borrowing an analogy: the USS Gerald R. Ford (CVN-78) aircraft carrier.
-Aircraft carriers are large vessels capable of supporting thousands of people and tons of equipment.
-They’re also relatively self-sufficient for limited periods of time, with extensive onboard fuel and food storage.

-The Ford supports 4,600 personnel with a displacement of 101,000 tons—roughly 22 tons per person.
-The analogy holds because much of the mass onboard (aircraft, weapons, reactors) can be reimagined as life support, ISRU systems, and scientific equipment.
-Assuming a Martian research outpost of 5,000 people, we estimate a target deployment mass of 110,000 tons.
+To get a rough sense of the infrastructure required, I’m borrowing an imperfect but illustrative analogy: the USS Gerald R. Ford (CVN-78) aircraft carrier.
+The Ford supports 4,600 personnel and displaces 101,000 tons—about 22 tons per person.
+Of course, much of that mass is dedicated to aircraft, weapons systems, and nuclear propulsion.
+But for the purposes of estimating what it takes to support thousands of people in a self-contained environment, that “extra stuff” serves as a stand-in for what we’ll need on Mars: life support, ISRU systems, energy storage, radiation shielding, scientific equipment, and more.
+So, if we imagine a Martian research outpost supporting 5,000 people, a rough target deployment mass of 110,000 tons seems reasonable.

 ⸻